HEPTACOM/heptaconnect-docs/docs/reference/adr/2021-09-06-exception-and-log-message-codes.md

 ## Decision

-Exception stack traces are too big for log messages.
-So we need to refer to them in a different way.
+Exception stack traces are too big for log messages, so we need to refer to them in a different way.
-When we pass a unique code to the exception constructor, we can identify the source code that triggers the exception very easy.
+When we pass a unique code to the exception constructor, we can identify the source code that triggers the exception immediately.
 This makes exception codes a good alternative to stack traces.
-Every log message, that is not related to catching an exception, has no code from an exception.
+There are also log message written without the situation to log an exception.
-These message can benefit from a code that is structured the same to identify their origin.
+These message have no code from an exception but can benefit from a code to identify their origin as well.
 Exception codes and log message codes need documentation with a class reference and a reason for occurrence to supply information for an administrator and a developer.